secretstartups/handbook/anti-harassment/index.html.md

 Major infraction, including retaliation, or recurring socially inappropriate behavior after a written admonition.

-- Termination of contract
+- Termination of employment

 ### Level 4

 Serious cases, including any criminal offence.

-- Termination of contract
+- Termination of employment
 - Reported to the Police/Authorities

 ## Training & Guidance